naviqore/documentation/Writerside/topics/c4-model.md

 # C4 Model

-The C4 model is a simple, hierarchical way of visualizing software architecture.
+The C4 model is a simple, hierarchical way of visualizing software architecture [1, 2].
 It consists of four layers:

 - **System Context**: Shows how the system interacts with its environment.
 - **Containers**: Defines high-level containers (applications, services, databases) that make up the system.